yeagerai/genlayer-cli/README.md

 ## Usage

-To initialize and start the GenLayer simulator, run the following command:
+To initialize and start the GenLayer studio, run the following command:

 ```bash
 genlayer init
 ```

-This command will download the necessary components and start the simulator.
-Once initialized, you will be ready to execute further commands (to be implemented) to interact with the simulator.
+This command will download the necessary components and start the studio.
+Once initialized, you will be ready to execute further commands (to be implemented) to interact with the studio.

 ## Contributing